 This fourth letter only applies if your county has UGLGs whose populations are only partially located in your county (UGLG is "split" across multiple counties).

 We call these "split places."
-If your county has split places, you must send them a letter telling them their options for participating in Urban Counties for FYs 2025-27 and request a decision on how they want to proceed for FYs 2025-27.
-This letter is the Notification of Split Places.
+If your county has split places, you must send them a letter telling them their options for participating in Urban Counties for FYs 2026-28 and request a decision on how they want to proceed.